such-research/RustaCUDA/README.md

 utilities to be used within the kernels themselves.

 RustaCUDA is deliberately agnostic about how the kernels work or how they were compiled.
-This makes it possible to (for example) use C kernels compiled with `nvcc`.
+This makes it possible to use kernels compiled with `nvcc`.
+The `resources/` directory contains an example script for compiling the example kernels written in CUDA C with `nvcc` for specified CUDA device architecture target.

 ### Roadmap

 RustaCUDA currently supports a minimum viable subset of the CUDA API (essentially, the minimum necessary to manage memory and launch basic kernels).
 This does not include:

-- Any asynchronous operation aside from kernel launches
 - Access to CUDA 1/2/3D arrays and texture memory
 - Multi-GPU support
 - Runtime linking